Frequently Asked Questions – Landlords

 You do!
 We will simply give you the information we have collected and by using our experience give you a possible guide as to the tenancy outcome.
 At the end of the day it is always your choice.

-We can never guarantee any approved tenant for your property.
+No reputable property management agency in Perth can guarantee any approved tenant for your property.
 We can only attempt to collect information on their past history and confirm their income arrangements.
 As their paying of rent and maintaining the property is purely voluntary we cannot guarantee any tenancy outcome.
 This is a landlord risk that comes will allowing someone else to rent your property.

 We asked that the property be presented in the best manner possible to attract the right tenant for your property.
 A bad first impression can detract the right tenants from renting your property.